Skip to navigationSkip to content

 Fiber

 Primarily made from polyethylene, the fibers act as the individual grass blades found in a natural grass field.
-These fibers are tufted (“stitched”) into a carpet or backing, resembling a shag carpet.
-The carpet is rolled, delivered on-site, and assembled to build the field.
+These fibers are tufted (“stitched”) into a carpet or backingt.
+The carpet is packaged in rolls, and delivered on-site for assembly of the field.

 The ideal fiber should showcase low skin friction, superior durability, high resilience, and temperature stability.